sky-uk/kfp-operator/compilers/tfx/README.md

 # KFP Components Compiler

-This module compiles a TFX component defintion into a Kubeflow Pipelines file.
+This module compiles a TFX component definition into a Kubeflow Pipelines file.

 ## Setup